JCCDex/cwt-lib/README.md

 **usr:** User name

+**type:** To distinguish between individuals and businesses. _Non-essential_ ('CWT'(default), 'CWT_ENT')

+If you represent your business, please do not ignore it and assign CWT_ENT to it; if you represent yourself, then it is optional for you, but if you decide to use it, please assign CWT to it.

 **time:** Timestamp `unit:s` _Non-essential_

 If you want to generate cwt for a specific time, please do not ignore it, otherwise is current time.